-Program faculty remain committed to student achievement and maintain active in the counseling profession by providing service, development, and conducting research If you have any questions, please inform the interim program coordinator, Dr. Carolyn Rollins at email@example.com.
+Program faculty remain committed to student achievement and maintain active status in the counseling profession by providing service, development, and conducting research.
+If you have any questions, please inform the program coordinator, Dr. Carolyn Rollins at firstname.lastname@example.org.

 |Objective 1.||The program will prepare candidates who demonstrate a professional identity consistent with professional school counseling and is based on an understanding of historical, current, and emerging trends that shape the counseling profession.|

 |Objective 2.||The program will offer curricular and co-curricular opportunities that provide candidates opportunities to develop knowledge and skills that are meaningful and relevant in serving students in a multicultural pluralistic society and diverse P-12 settings.|